Using Purees for Baby-Led Weaning: First Food Ideas

 What To Look For in Purees

-When you’re just starting, search for single ingredient purees like Once Upon a Farm’s Stage 1 blends made of organic, cold-pressed fruits and veggies.
+When you’re just starting, search for purees with simple ingredients.
+Once Upon a Farm has a large variety of clean, safe baby food pouches to choose from!
 Most pediatricians recommend introducing new foods one at a time and waiting a few days between new foods to ensure there’s no allergic reaction.
 If you’re afraid of wasting food since baby eats such a small amount at each feeding, you can freeze the leftovers in small ice cube trays and thaw them later for baby (or add them to a smoothie for yourself!).

 You may be wondering what’s the best food to introduce to baby first.
 Find our recommendations and explanations here, but essentially, babies tend to need iron and zinc.
 Foods like meat, poultry, and fish are great choices but can be difficult first foods so if your little one isn’t interested in meat, make sure to include foods rich in vitamin C with your plant-based source of iron to boost iron absorption.
 For example, pair a source of non-heme iron such as cooked, dark leafy greens, legumes, or fortified bread/grains with a side of sweet potato, mango, or cooked broccoli.
 If you can, add a source of good fat as well (think avocado, coconut milk, hemp seed, etc).